TheWalruzz/godot-sx/README.md

 var my_wrapped_signal := Sx.from(my_signal)
 ```

-Much like when connecting to native signals, some flags can be passed to control the signal connection See: enum Object.ConnectFlags.
+Much like when connecting to native signals, some flags can be passed to control the signal connection.
+See: enum Object.ConnectFlags.
 Please note that using *ConnectFlags.ONE_SHOT* might break the subscription system of GodotSx.
 Use *.first()* operator instead.

 ```gdscript